fivetran/dbt_fivetran_log/README.md

 ```

 ### Using multiple destinations
+#### 0. Ensure dbt access to all destinations
+First, you will need to ensure that your target profile (whose credentials are defined in your `~/.dbt/profiles.yml` file) has access to query all of the destinations that you are loading log data from.

+> Note: If you are using multiple BigQuery databases, you must use the OAuth authentication method instead of service accounts in `profiles.yml`.
+Both methods are included in [dbt's BigQuery profile documentation](https://docs.getdbt.com/reference/warehouse-profiles/bigquery-profile).

 #### 1. Fork the repo
-You will first need to fork the package's repository.
+Next, you will need to fork the package's repository.
 See steps 0-4 of [dbt's guide to editing external packages](https://discourse.getdbt.com/t/contributing-to-an-external-dbt-package/657) for how to do so.

 #### 2. Update `unioning_multiple_destinations`
-Next, in `dbt_project.yml`, you must set the `unioning_multiple_destinations` variable to `true`.
+In `dbt_project.yml`, you must then set the `unioning_multiple_destinations` variable to `true`.
 This is set to `false` by default in the project's `dbt_project.yml` file.

-This is necessary because the `unioning_multiple_destinations` boolean enables the package's `union_source_tables()` macro to run and aggregate data across destinations.
+This step is necessary because the `unioning_multiple_destinations` boolean enables the package's `union_source_tables()` macro to run and aggregate data across destination databases.

 #### 3. Declare sources in `src_fivetran_log.yml`
-Then, you will need to define each destination as a separate source in `src_fivetran_log.yml`.
-The package comes with:
+Finally, you will need to define each destination as a separate source in `src_fivetran_log.yml`.
+The package already comes with:
 1. A fully-defined source that runs on your target database and `fivetran_log` schema by default
-2. A commented out template to use for any subsequent sources
+2. A commented-out template to use for any subsequent sources

 Due to the way that the Fivetran Log Connector dbt package unions data, you **must declare all tables in each source**.
 However, because each source's schema is indentical in table structure, you can use [yaml anchors](https://support.atlassian.com/bitbucket-cloud/docs/yaml-anchors/) to avoid duplicating this code.
-This way, you only need to provide the table structure in the first source, which we have already written out (with table documentation and tests) in `src_fivetran_log.yml`.
-For any subsequent sources, you can simply point to the anchored table structure.
+This way, you only need to explictly provide the table structure in the first source, which we have already written out (with table documentation and tests) in `src_fivetran_log.yml`.
+For any subsequent sources, you can simply point to the anchored table structure to incorporate these tables into the source.

 See how to use yaml anchors in the example configuration of two sources below: